Blog

 BlazeMeter Shift Left

-BlazeMeter also API interfaces and command-line options through open source Taurus to easily integrate with the developer workflow.
-Finally, BlazeMeter provides services like test data and mock services, which remove blockers that often impede shifting left performance testing.
+BlazeMeter also offers API interfaces and command-line options through open-source Taurus to easily integrate with the developer workflow.
+Finally, BlazeMeter provides services like test data and service virtualization, which remove blockers that often impede shifting left performance testing.

 Tricentis Shift Left